 - Public safety: Safety breeds prosperity.
 New Mexico's criminal code and judicial system must be strengthened to: a) Stop 'catch and release' policies that enable repeat offenders; b) Stop the practice of providing sanctuary for those who are living in New Mexico illegally and committing crimes; c) Review all laws to determine if they are necessary, functioning as intended, or if they unnecessarily infringe upon basic rights; d) Increase enforcement of all laws deemed appropriate after review.
-New Mexicans deserve to feel safe in their communities. - Energy: Balance our needs and goals with real world conditions.
-As we work to meet the requirements of the Energy Transition Act (ETA), our lawmakers must craft common sense legislation that acknowledges the following realities of our situation: a) The value that fossil fuels provide to our state budget, educational system, and employment; b) Our ability to effectively manage our land to allow extractive and other industries to revitalize production, job creation, energy, and budget support for our state; c) Provision for nuclear or gas electricity production to supplement renewable energy which currently lacks adequate, cost effective storage, and requires the need for reliable, abundant and on demand power as a backup for our homes and businesses. - Manufacturing and Workforce Development: Our educational achievement ratings are dismal; we must completely revamp our educational system based on proven models from other states.
+New Mexicans deserve to feel safe. - Energy: Balance our needs and goals with real world conditions.
+As we work to meet the requirements of the Energy Transition Act (ETA), our lawmakers must craft common sense legislation that acknowledges the following realities of our situation: a) The value that fossil fuels provide to our state budget, educational system, and employment; b) Our ability to effectively manage our land to allow extractive and other industries to revitalize production, job creation, energy, and budget support for our state; c) Provision for nuclear or gas electricity production to supplement renewable energy which currently lacks adequate, cost effective storage, and requires the need for reliable, abundant and on demand power as a backup for our homes and businesses. - Education and Workforce Development: We must completely revamp our educational system based on successful models in other states.
 We need to provide manufacturing and other technical training opportunities in New Mexico's schools.
 Our children deserve a quality education, including technical and trade related options, as well as new job opportunities that encourage them to stay in our state.
 The best way to help New Mexico's low income families improve their financial security is to provide a solid education with effective workforce and job skills training for those not college bound. - Regulatory burdens: Reduce the impact of unnecessary regulation that stifles New Mexico's potential.
 While sound regulation is necessary, New Mexico's over regulation and enforcement has been an impediment to business creation and growth without accomplishing desired results.
 This includes Executive branch authority which must have legislative oversight.
 New and existing regulations should be reviewed to determine: 1) Is it necessary?
 2) Can implementation be streamlined? and 3) Is it contradictory or duplicative of other regulations? - Permanent fund: Permanent Fund depletion will hurt the future of New Mexico's children.
-The Land Grant Permanent Fund (LGPF) is New Mexico's education endowment fund.
-Left alone (at the current 5% allocation rate), the LGPF will soon provide \$1 billion dollars annually for education.
+The Land Grant Permanent Fund (LGPF) is New Mexico's education endowment fund that provides nearly \$1 billion dollars annually for education.
 Increasing the current distribution rate jeopardizes future distributions and, historically, increased funding has not improved educational outcomes.